Division of Financial Management (DFM)

 What We Do

-The Division of Financial Management (DFM) is responsible for the financial operations of the Office of Surface Mining (OSMRE), which includes everything from the collection of fees from coal operators to the disbursement of grants for abandoned mine reclamation work and just about everything in between.
+The Division of Financial Management (DFM) is responsible for the financial operations of the Office of Surface Mining Reclamation and Enforcement (OSMRE), which includes everything from the collection of fees from coal operators to the disbursement of grants for abandoned mine reclamation work and just about everything in between.
+DFM assists the organization and its mission responsibilities by providing financial support and guidance.
 DFM has been recognized for our financial management best practices.
 We are proud to hold the best record in the Department of Interior for “clean audit” opinions.

 Sean Spillane, Branch Chief

-The Fee Accounting and Collection Branch (FACB) manages the collection of coal reclamation fees from the mining industry.
-This enables OSMRE to achieve one of its mission objectives of reclaiming abandoned mine lands.
-The FACB also collects civil penalties related to mining violations.
-FACB also maintains and reviews mining permit information, coal production reports and results of OSMRE audits of coal company records.
-For fiscal year 2014, FACB collected $203 million in fees with a collection rate of 99.9% on quarterly AML fees.
+FPSB also maintains and reviews mining permit information, coal production reports and results of OSMRE audits of coal company records.
+For fiscal year 2015, FPSB collected $198 million in fees with a collection rate of 99.9% on quarterly coal reclamation fees.
 Over 98% of fees and coal production were reported electronically using OSMRE's E-filing website.
 And the majority of the fees were also paid electronically.
 OSMRE’s user friendly e-filing system makes it easier for coal mine operators to report quarterly coal production and pay the related reclamation fees.

 Scott Berens, Branch Chief

-- Working with the Acquisitions department to ensure timely payments to vendors
+- Working with the acquisition staff to ensure timely payments to vendors.

-- Payments made through the IPAC system (Intra-government Payment & Collection System)
+- Researching and processing payments made through the IPAC system (Intra-government Payment & Collection System).

 - Registration, training, support, and monitoring of the Concur CGE travel program